Sylvan-Flores/Sylvan-Flores/README.md

 * We have mutual friend(s) or we're moots

 ## Fandoms, ships, etc
-* It's in the Sylvan-Flores repository, just click and view the files, or just click one below if you're a little lost
+* It's in the Sylvan-Flores repository, just click and view the files, or click one below if you're a little lost
 * [Games](game-các-thứ.md)
 * [Other media](truyện-phim-anime-etc.md)
 * [Ships](Ship.md)